Siguza/iokit-utils/README.md

 # `ioscan`

-Iterate over `IOService`s and try to spawn user clients.
+Iterate over all entries in a registry plane and try to spawn user clients.
 Prints name and class of all services, whether spawning a client was successful, class of the spawned client, and whether multiple user clients have the same ID (i.e. are shared clients).

 Usage: